FX-55

 Propylene glycol up to 200ml

-* Updated to 30g from the original 10g.
-Use 30ml if it's easier.
+* Updated to 30g from the original 10g. * Use 30ml if it's easier but I find weighing it the best method.

 For 1000ml working developer (which keeps 36 hours in a stoppered bottle)